 For those of you who haven’t presented at a professional conference before, here are a few helpful hints for a successful presentation.

 - Arrive early and plan to stay for the entire poster event.

 - Dress appropriately for a professional presentation and wear a name tag.
 Blank tags will be available at the poster session.

-- Stay close to your poster during the scheduled time and be prepared to give a brief overview of your project as well as to answer any specific questions.
+- Stay close to your poster during the scheduled time.
+Be prepared to give a brief overview of your project, a one to two minute formal summary of your project.